 As a volunteer participating in this project there will be no alterations to your day-to-day routine (including but not limited to your lifestyle, diet, medication plan and blood donation choice).

 Participating in this study requires four visits to the Southern ENT clinic at the Flinders Private Hospital.
-It is likely these visits will actually be part of your normal consultation plan.
+These visits will actually be part of your normal consultation plan.
 Over the 2-month period, you are required to perform this daily nasal irrigation procedure as explained prior to participating in this study.

 Recognition of Contribution / Time / Travel costs

 If you would like to participate, in recognition of your contribution and participation time, you will be provided with a $25 Coles voucher.
 This voucher will be provided to you face-to-face on completion of the trial.
-As the trial requires two extra visits, your car parking will be reimbursed for these up to $30 in total.
+Your car parking will also be reimbursed up to $30 in total.

 Do I have to take part in this research project?